BardisRenos/DataMining/README.md

 * Cosine similarity
 * KCore
-* Indegree του κάθε κόμβου
+* Indegree of each node
-* Outdegree του κάθε κόμβου
+* Outdegree of each node
 * PageRank
 * Adamic/Adar